koenhausmans/dotfiles/vim/README.md

 `<leader>/`: Open FZF for an Ag search<br/>
 `<leader>.`: Open FZF for an Ag search under a directory<br/>

-`K`: Open FZF for an Ag search lookign for the current word under the cursor<br/>
+`K`: Open FZF for an Ag search looking for the current word under the cursor<br/>

 In a fzf window, the following shortcuts are supported: